rashfael/photonenarchiv/README.md

 ┃   ┃   ┣━━ …
 ```

-images must have a unique name without the file ending!
+Images must have a unique name excluding the file ending!

 album config index.yml:
 ```